ooaklee/ghatd/external/starter/v0/README.md

 - `CleanupGroup` implements the `Cleanup` signature via its `Run` method, so it can be assigned directly to `Stack.Cleanup`.

-Starter creates GHATD components, but it does not create third-party clients.
+Starter creates GHATD components, but it does not own third-party choices.
 Mongo handlers, Redis stores, email managers, OAuth providers, payment providers, validators, and cleanup remain visible in the host application.
+Package-owned helpers such as `repository.NewMongoRuntime`, `ephemeral.NewRedisRuntime`, `emailprovider.NewSparkPostClient`,
+`emailmanager.NewStandardEmailManager`, `spa.NewBootstrap`, and
+`router.AttachDefaultAuthVerifyRoute` can reduce repeated setup without moving that ownership into `starter/v0`. `router.NewAuthVerifyHandler` remains available for custom auth verify endpoint paths.
 The service layer only requires accessmanager's ephemeral-store contract; the middleware layer can additionally accept a `HardenedRateLimitStore` override when hardened rate limiting uses a different store.

 For a fuller GHATD host application server-command walkthrough, see [`docs/getting-started/starter-v0-host-application-style.md`](../../../docs/getting-started/starter-v0-host-application-style.md).